bolattt/quote-generator/README.md

 ![Opera Snapshot_2021-04-27_034023_127 0 0 1](https://user-images.githubusercontent.com/83052118/116204723-08db4a00-a70b-11eb-9e01-ac375c5d442a.png)

 # About
-Responsive quotes generator using async to fetch data from free a quotes api.
+Responsive quotes generator using fetch to get data from a free quotes api.

 # Resources
 * [Font Awesome](www.fontawesome.com)